illusion12321/orchestrate-php/README.md

 $object->delete('20c14e8965d6cbb0'); // delete a specific ref
 ```

-Purge:
+**Purge**:
-###### The KV object and all of its ref history will be permanently deleted.
+The KV object and all of its ref history will be permanently deleted.
 This operation cannot be undone.

 ```php
 $object = $application->purge('collection', 'key');